Rwanda -Helpful Money Information for Tourists – Visitors

 You can always exchange money at a Bank and it might take a bit longer but in most cases you get a reasonable rate.
 You can use your credit card to get cash at banks, it may take a bit of time and there are fees and more of a hassle with identification.

-You can also change your traveller cheques there however contrary to suggestions from American Express Traveller Cheques you will need proof of purchase and passport to prove ownership of cheques you want cashed – you will also receive a lower rate than cash and it is quite a hassle and time consuming process
+You can also change your traveller cheques there however contrary to suggestions from American Express Traveller Cheques you will need proof of purchase and passport to prove ownership of cheques you want to be cashed – you will also receive a lower rate than cash and it is quite a hassle and time-consuming process

 If you have a visa debit card it is easy to get the best rate from your country’s currency converted into Rwandan Francs.
 This is quite convenient since you do not have a lot of currency on you.

 There are possible draw-backs however and that include extra fees that you have to pay.
-At times you may be unable to use your card in Rwanda, in Africa, if you did not notify your bank that you were traveling to Rwanda and that you would use your Bank Card to withdraw cash.
+At times you may be unable to use your card in Rwanda, in Africa, if you did not notify your bank that you were traveling to Rwanda and that you would use your Bank Card to withdraw cash in Rwanda and any other African countries that you are visiting.

-Companies such as Kabiza Wilderness Safaris that use PesaPal make it even easier to use credit cards and the charge are less that using a Bank Merchant Services that is available in Rwanda.
+Companies such as Kabiza Wilderness Safaris that use PesaPal make it even easier to use credit cards and the charges are less than using a Bank Merchant Services that is available in Rwanda.

 Use American Express ones only.
-All others you will have a harder time getting money or no money at all.
-You will pay a fee for exchanging them into ,money.
-Plus in spite of suggestions from American Express you will need proof of purchase and passport to prove ownership of the cheques you want cashed.
+All the others you will have a harder time getting money or no money at all.
+You will pay a fee for exchanging them into cash.
+Plus in spite of suggestions from American Express, you will need proof of purchase and passport to prove ownership of the cheques you want to be cashed.
 You will also receive a lesser exchange rate than using Cash.

-Limited number of banks in Rwanda except Travellers Cheques
+The limited number of banks in Rwanda accept Travellers Cheques

 Wear a money belt around your waist to hide cash.
-Use safe in Hotel to put your airline ticket and also your passport.
+Use the safe in your Hotel, either in your room or the official Hotel Safe.
+Put other vital documents with the money such as passport, airline tickets.

 Make copies of passport, airline tickets and anything else that is an important document.